hazelhkim/Problem-Solving/Leet-Code/Weekly-Contest/Minimum-Absolute-Difference.md

 <img width="799" alt="Screen Shot 2019-09-28 at 7 53 15 PM" src="https://user-images.githubusercontent.com/46575719/65823716-a158d200-e229-11e9-9988-1fe55fe0a034.png">

 I took advantage of Arrays.sort() method so that I didn't need to use Math.abs() method; I can substract the element from the previous element.
-It wil always be non-negative value.
+It wil always be a non-negative value.